About the Inspection Panel

 In September 2020, the Board updated the resolution that created the Panel and added to the Panel functions.
 At the same time, the Board approved a resolution establishing the World Bank Accountability Mechanism (AM).
-The new AM is expected to begin operations in early 2021 and will house the Panel to carry out compliance reviews and a new Dispute Resolution Service, which will give complainants another way to have their concerns addressed.
+The new AM is operational since 2021 and will house the Panel to carry out compliance reviews and a new Dispute Resolution Service, which will give complainants another way to have their concerns addressed.

 Panel members and the Panel chair will continue to report to the Board and be independent of management.
 They will coordinate with but not be subject to the supervision of the AM Secretary.